q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

             self.roi_grays[rname] = gray_roi
 ```
 * Loop through each bounding box of each ROI.
-    * Take top, right, bottom, left coordinates of box and crop that region from grayscale frame.
+    * Take the top, right, bottom, and left coordinates of the box and crop that regiothe n from grayscale frame.
-    * Add some blur to that cropped region and add set it to `roi_grays` to corresponding `rname` key.
+    * Add some blur to that cropped region and add set it to `roi_grays` to the corresponding `rname` key.

 ### Method: Running Average
 A method to perform running average on every ROIs.